RayMetz100/CounterCoin/README.md

 1. A $100 paper wallet private key printer, with no memory and not connected to the internet.
 2. A $400 customer internet PC.
 3. Shop owner's existing PC.  $50 QR scanner only.
+Profit potential is also defined in it's own section.

 ### Private Key Printer
 - Based on $35 Raspberry Pi 3